21 May 2020

 Flutter tutorial: How I learned to use this framework

 If you’ve ever thought about developing one mobile app which will work on the most popular mobile operating systems – Android and iOS, most probably you considered using React Native.
-It’s one of the most common solutions for hybrid apps development.
+It’s one of the most common solutions for hybrid app development.
 Created by Facebook, battle-tested by dozens of mobile developers since 2015.
 But have you heard about Google’s Flutter?
 If you didn’t – let me introduce you to a straightforward Flutter tutorial based on my own experience.

 So, what is Flutter?
 How long does it take to learn Flutter?

 In short – Flutter is an open-source UI software development kit created by Google and its community.
-You can use it to develop applications for Android, iOS or MacOS with Windows and Linux compatibility on the horizon.
+You can use it to develop applications for Android, iOS, or macOS with Windows and Linux compatibility on the horizon.
 And how long does it take to learn Flutter?
 Well, it depends – as it always happens with learning new things.
 In my case, it took just a few days.
 Talking about my experience, I decided to present you with a peculiar Flutter tutorial by showing you how I learned to use this framework.

-- You can use it to write apps for mobile, web and desktop.
+- You can use it to write apps for mobile, web, and desktop.
 In terms of mobile development – Google Flutter runs on Android Jelly Bean (v16, 4.1.x or newer) and iOS 8 or newer.

 - Flutter has a single code base for the aforementioned platforms.
 From a business point of view, it’s very important.
 It can help you save money.
 How?
 Let’s take a mobile app.
 If you need to develop an application that can be run on the most popular mobile operating systems, you need at least three people.
-One Android developer, one iOS developer and a software tester.
-If you decide to build a hybrid app using Flutter – you only need one developer plus tester and you can get an app that will work on both operating systems.
+One Android developer, one iOS developer, and a software tester.
+If you decide to build a hybrid app using Flutter – you only need one developer plus a tester and you can get an app that will work on both operating systems.

 - It is an open-source framework developed by Google.
 The company created Flutter and it’s free to use.
 Moreover, everyone can contribute.
 The source can be found on GitHub.